ArturWyszomirski/Plugin.Maui.Chat/README.md

 > [!NOTE]
 > This functionality utilize native text-to-speech converter, but you're able to change this by setting `TextReaderCommand`.
 As always icon and its color can also be changed.

+##### Hands-free mode

+Hands-free mode is especially useful when using chat to communicate with bots.
+The idea is to loop those three steps:
+- transcribe user's speech to text,
+- send text,
+- read received answer.

+The loop breaks when: user stops speaking and there is nothing to transcribe, speech-to-text was for some reason unsuccessful or user manually turns off hands-free mode.

+This kind of functionality is strongly bound to send method and therefore it can't be delivered as a built-in feature.
+However to give en example how it could be implemented, there is a sample prepared.
+This sample uses Chat's `SpeechToTextService` and `TextToSpeechService` which are exposed in properties with the same names.
+Binding to those properties enables using native transcription and read methods.

 ### Customized usage